orblivion/ntfy/.sandstorm/README.md

 ### [Info in the UI](README_DETAILS.md#info-in-the-ui)

-**For the initial release we will explain this stuff to the user**:
+**For the initial release we**:

-- [x] Create a welcome screen to hold most of this info
+- [x] Create a welcome screen to explain this stuff to the user

 #### [Caveats about missing features](README_DETAILS.md#caveats-about-missing-features)

-**For the initial release we will have**:
+**For the initial release we have**:

-- [x] Mention major missing features in Welcome Screen, with link to here for details and additional features.
+- [x] Mention of major missing features in Welcome Screen, with link to here(?) for details and additional features.
-- [x] Make reference to missing features in description.md, and say details in app.
+- [x] Reference to missing features in description.md, and say that details are in the app.
 - [x] Also callouts for help w/ listing bad apps and translations in description.md.
-- [x] Caveats in appropriate places (i.e. mention that language preference change is temporary etc)
+- [x] Caveats in appropriate places (i.e. mention that settings [language preference, etc] changes are temporary, etc)

 Some details: